- Field work in the Amazon rainforest to quantify the role of insects in an important component of the tropical carbon cycle.

 - Modelling to explore impact of these results on carbon cycling under future predicted climate scenarios

 Accurately measuring carbon fluxes in tropical forests is important due to their role in understanding and mitigating climate change.
-However, gaps remain in our understanding of factors affecting wood decomposition, an important component of the carbon cycle (Figure 1).
-Invertebrates which are a functionally dominant force in tropical forests play a direct role in wood decomposition as well as an interactive role with the microbial and fungal communities which drive wood decay.
-These factors have never been assessed in the Western Amazon region, which means an important aspect of the global carbon cycle is yet to be fully understood.
-This project will address this gap in knowledge through a mixture of field experiments and remote sensing.
+However, gaps remain in our understanding of factors affecting wood decomposition, an important component of the carbon cycle.
+Termites which are a functionally dominant force in tropical forests play a direct role in wood decomposition as well as an interactive role with the microbial and fungal communities which drive wood decay.
+These factors have never been assessed in the Western Amazon region which means an important driver of the global carbon cycle is yet to be fully understood.
+This project will address this gap.

-The forest composition of Western Amazonia is driven by fluvial dynamics, with a difference of 10 metres in height between high water season and low water season.
+The forest composition of Western Amazonia is driven by fluvial dynamics, with a difference of 10 metres in height between high water season and low water season (Figure 1).
 This phenomenon influences the spatial and temporal distribution of termites and hence wood decay processes, leading to seasonal changes in the carbon cycle of the region.

 Repeated extreme floods and severe droughts have increased in frequency over recent decades.
-Modelled future predictions project a consistent amplification of seasonality in precipitation for Western Amazonia.
-The impact of flooded forest dynamics on termites and hence wood decomposition and carbon cycling has been demonstrated experimentally in other regions, but never in Peru.
+Termites, which are estimated to account for 10–20% of wood decomposition, show behavioural and demographic responses to changes in abiotic conditions.
+It has been shown in other regions that shifts in moisture availability alter the functional role of termites in wood decay and hence carbon cycling.
 Therefore understanding how these projected changes in fluvial dynamics in Western Amazonia will impact termites and wood decay processes will increase accuracy of future global carbon cycling models.

-This study will use on the ground exclusion experiments and carbon flux monitoring through field work in the Peruvian Amazon to assess the role of termites in wood decay over the flooded forest annual cycle.
-These observations will be extrapolated to a landscape scale with remotely sensed observations of the extent of flooded forest to model how termite-driven contribution to wood decay and subsequently the carbon cycle will change under predicted climate change scenarios.
+This study will use on the ground exclusion experiments and carbon flux monitoring to assess the role of termites in wood decay spatially and temporally over the flooded forest annual cycle.
+This will then be matched with remotely sensed data of the extent of flooded forest in order to model how termite driven contribution to wood decay and the carbon cycle will change under predicted climate change scenarios.

-- This project will involve field work in the Pacaya-Samiria Reserve, Peru.
+This project will involve field work in the Yarapa River region, Peru.
 Assessing the functional contribution of termites to wood decay is a standard procedure achieved with wood blocks.
 These will be placed over representative areas and sub-types of forest, with exclusion experiments used to quantify the mass loss due to termites, microbial and fungal process.

 Training and Skills